 In 2016, Kelley took and passed the Uniform Bar Exam, joining the firm as an associate.
-She continues working with the Estate Planning, Elder Law, Trust and Probate group, and has expanded her practice to business law, litigation, and intellectual property to further assist the needs of her clients.
+She continues working with the Estate Planning, Elder Law, Trust and Probate group, and has expanded her practice to business law, litigation, election recall, and intellectual property to further assist the needs of her clients.

 Outside of the office, Kelley enjoys running, weight training, and spending time with her daughter and family.

 "Businesses today encounter varied and complex issues.
 Our clients deserve intelligent and creative solutions customized to match their particular needs and desires.
 Focusing on client business needs and crafting solutions that fit allow us to enjoy loyal, long-term client relationships and build an engaged and relevant law practice."